Federal Rules of Civil Procedure: Title III – Pleadings and Motions

+Rule 12(e) is a Motion for more definite statement.

 Rules 12(g) and 12(h) are also important because they state that if 12(b)(2)-12(b)(5) motions are not properly bundled together or included in an answer/allowable amendment to an answer, they are waived.
 Additionally, because 12(b)(1) motions are so fundamental, they may never be waived throughout the course of litigation, and 12(b)(6) and 12(b)(7) motions may be filed at any time until trial ends.

 Rule describes when a defendant is allowed or required to assert claims against other parties to the suit (joinder).
 The law encourages people to resolve all their differences as efficiently as possible; consequently, in many jurisdictions, counterclaims (claims against an opposing party) that arise out of the same transaction or occurrence (compulsory counterclaims) must be brought during the original suit, or they will be barred from future litigation (preclusion).
 Any counterclaims may be brought, even if they are not compulsory (permissive counterclaims), however a crossclaim (claims against a coparty), while not compulsory, must arise out of the same transaction or occurrence of the original suit or a counterclaim, or it must relate to the property in the original suit.

 Rule allows parties to bring in other third parties to a lawsuit.

 Rule allows pleadings to be amended or supplemented.
 Plaintiffs may amend once before an answer is filed, a defendant can amend once within 21 days of serving an answer.
 If there is no right to amend, a party may seek leave of the court:

 "The court should freely give leave when justice so requires" (FRCP 15(a){2)).